dieguitocollado/insertview/_posts/2020-04-28-retournez-toi-portrait-of-a-lady-on-fire-and-the-lesbian-imaginary.md

 *Works cited:*

-Ginzberg, Ruth.
+>Ginzberg, Ruth.
 1992.
 Audre Lorde\'s (Nonessentialist) Lesbian Eros.
-*Hypatia*, 7:4, Lesbian Philosophy (Autumn, 1992), pp. 73-90.
+>*Hypatia*, 7:4, Lesbian Philosophy (Autumn, 1992), pp. 73-90.

-Lorde, Audre.
+>Lorde, Audre.
 1984.
 Uses of the erotic: the erotic as power.

-Telfer, Tori.
+>Telfer, Tori.
 2018.
-How Do We Define the Female Gaze in 2018? *Vulture*, August 2 2018.
+How Do We Define the Female Gaze in 2018? *Vulture*,
+>August 2 2018.

-Wittig, Monique.
+>Wittig, Monique.
 1975.
 The Lesbian Body.

+---

 [^1]: Extraordinary painters working in the seventeenth and eighteenth
     centuries respectively.
 I recommend Kauffman's *Self-portrait by the